bspeice/speice.io/_drafts/understanding-allocations-in-rust.md

 can typically complete in [1 or 2 cycles](https://agner.org/optimize/instruction_tables.ods)
 (<1 nanosecond on modern CPUs).
 Heap memory instead requires using an allocator (specialized software to track what memory is in use) to reserve space.
-And when you're finished with memory, the `pop` instruction likewise runs in 1-3 cycles, as opposed to an allocator needing to worry about memory fragmentation and other issues.
+And when you're finished with your memory, the `pop` instruction likewise runs in 1-3 cycles, as opposed to an allocator needing to worry about memory fragmentation and other issues.
 All sorts of incredibly sophisticated techniques have been used to design allocators: